Search for nucleon decay via $p\rightarrow\nu\pi^{+}$ and $n\rightarrow\nu\pi^{0}$ in 0.484 Mton-year of Super-Kamiokande data: SIMULATION

 Atmospheric neutrino interactions with nucleons are backgrounds for the nucleon decay search~\cite{PhysRevD.77.032003}.
-We use the atmospheric neutrino flux from the Honda-Kajita-Kasahara-Midorikawa (HKKM) model in Ref.~\cite{PhysRevD.75.043006,PhysRevD.83.123001}.
-Neutrino interactions are simulated using NEUT~\cite{HAYATO2002171,NEUT2021}, in which the momentum and energy of bound nucleons are simulated based on the spectral function and Fermi-gas models.
-Difference in nuclear models between signal and background MCs is treated as systematic uncertainty as shown in Sec.~\ref{section:method}.
-Three-flavor neutrino oscillation is considered based on the mixing parameters of $\sin^{2}\theta_{12}=0.307$, $\sin^{2}\theta_{13}=0.0220$, $\sin^{2}\theta_{23}=0.546$, $\Delta m^{2}_{12}=0.753\times 10^{-5}\,\text{eV}^{2}$, and $\Delta m^{2}_{23}=2.453\times 10^{-3}\,\text{eV}^{2}$~\cite{10.1093/ptep/ptac097}, and $\delta_{CP}$ is assumed to be zero.
-A 500 yr exposure of the SK detector for the atmospheric neutrino interactions is simulated and scaled for each SK detector phase.
+We use the atmospheric neutrino flux from the Honda-Kajita-Kasahara-Midorikawa model in Refs.~\cite{PhysRevD.75.043006,PhysRevD.83.123001}.
+Neutrino interactions are simulated using \texttt{NEUT}~\cite{HAYATO2002171,NEUT2021}.
+Among these interactions, charged-current quasielastic scattering (CCQE) and neutral-current single-pion production are dominant background channels for the $p\rightarrow\nu\pi^{+}$ and $n\rightarrow\nu\pi^{0}$ searches, respectively, as discussed in Sec~\ref{section:method}.
+The CCQE is modeled following Nieves, Simo, and Vacas~\cite{PhysRevC.83.045501} and the two-nucleon knockout process, which effectively enhances the rate of QE-like scattering in oxygen, is implemented according to the model by Gran \textit{et al.}~\cite{PhysRevD.88.113007}.
+Single-pion production is dominated by baryon-resonance excitation, for which the Rein-Sehgal model~\cite{REIN198179} is used.
+The NC$\pi^0$ production in oxygen is based on the measurement in Ref.~\cite{NAKAYAMA2005255} and SK NC$\pi^0$ control data samples (see Sec.
+III in Ref.~\cite{PhysRevD.102.112011}).
+The momentum and energy of bound nucleons are simulated based on the spectral function and Fermi-gas models.
+The difference in nuclear models between signal and background MCs is treated as systematic uncertainty, as shown in Sec .~\ref {section:method}.
+Three-flavor neutrino oscillation is considered based on the mixing parameters of $\sin^{2}\theta_{12}=0.307$, $\sin^{2}\theta_{13}=0.0220$, $\sin^{2}\theta_{23}=0.546$, $\Delta m^{2}_{12}=0.753\times 10^{-5}$\,$\text{eV}^{2}$, and $\Delta m^{2}_{23}=2.453\times 10^{-3}$\,$\text{eV}^{2}$~\cite{10.1093/ptep/ptac097}, and $\delta_{CP}$ is assumed to be zero.
+A 500-yr exposure of the SK detector for the atmospheric neutrino interactions is simulated and scaled for each SK detector phase.